DataSnowman/MyDataMesh/usecases/cdc/steps/usecasesteps.md

 ![adfSuccessfulRun](https://raw.githubusercontent.com/DataSnowman/MyDataMesh/main/images/adfSuccessfulRun.png)

 Check that the files have been created in Storage using [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) or the Azure Portal in the browser.
-The files should be in bronze container at a path like `CDC/Sales/Microsoft/AdventureWorksLT/SalesLT/Address/`
+The files should be in landingzone container at a path like `CDC/Sales/Microsoft/AdventureWorksLT/SalesLT/Address/`

 ![adfFileInStorage](https://raw.githubusercontent.com/DataSnowman/MyDataMesh/main/images/adfFileInStorage.png)